 Students who wish to withdraw from the College may do so by submitting a written or email request to their faculty advisor.
 Students cannot withdraw from the College at my.peirce.edu.
 The effective withdrawal date is determined by the date the student submits his/her request to withdraw from the College.
-Students should contact their financial aid specialist to discuss any potential financial ramifications of withdrawing from the College.
+Students not returning to Peirce College, and had received any Title IV funds at anytime during your enrollment, will need to be complete exit counseling online at www.studentaid.gov.